Extensions & Integrations

 Use this approach to configure Vite settings within individual ApostropheCMS modules:

-// modules/my-module/index.js
+// modules/some-module/index.js

 module.exports = {